 The Best Credit Cards with Frequent Flyer Points

 |Credit Card Offer||Rewards Program||Purchase Rate (p.a.)||Frequent Flyer Points (MC/VISA)||Annual Fee||Apply now|

 0.99% p.a. for 6 months on balance transfers and 7,500 QFF points.
 Earn 1 QFF point per $1 spent.
 No annual fee card.
 Complimentary purchase and refund protection.
 Apply before 30 April 2014.

 0.99% p.a. for 6 months on balance transfers with a 1% fee.
 10,000 Membership Rewards points for new Cardmembers only.
 Complimentary Virgin Australia domestic return flight every year.
 Free overseas medical and travel insurance for you and your family.
 Apply by 28 February 2014.

 |ANZ Platinum Frequent Flyer Credit Card

 Exclusive online offer: 0% p.a. for first 12 months then 19.99% p.a. ongoing on balance transfers.
-Earn uncapped Qantas points up to 1.5 QFF points per $1 (Amex).
-Complimentary Qantas Frequent Flyer membership by applying at qantas.com/joinffanz, save $82.50.
+Earn uncapped Qantas points at 1.5 QFF points per $1 using the Amex card.
+Complimentary Qantas Frequent Flyer membership, save $82.50.
 Offer ends 15th April 2014.

 |Qantas Frequent Flyer||19.99% p.a.||$2 = 1 QFF point||$295 p.a.|